ogra/effetune/readme.md

 Before using EffeTune, you'll need to set up your audio routing.
 Here's how to configure different audio sources:

-### Music File Player Setup (desktop app only)
+### Music File Player Setup

-- Install and launch the EffeTune desktop app
+- Open the EffeTune web app in your browser, or launch the EffeTune desktop app
 - Open and play a music file to ensure proper playback
-   - Open a music file and select EffeTune as the application
+   - Open a music file and select EffeTune as the application (desktop app only)
-   - Or select Open music file... from the File menu
+   - Or select Open music file... from the File menu (desktop app only)
    - Or drag the music file into the window

 ### Streaming Service Setup